 Maurice Van Keulen is an Associate Professor of Data Management Technology at the University of Twente, where he hosted a Trifacta workshop for his students in a non-computer science course.
 He blogged on the workshop and his students’ experience and we are grateful to receive his permission to repost his original piece here.
-To read his other blogs as well as projects he is working on, you can check out his website.
+To read his other blogs as well as projects he is working on, you can check out the website.

 After a guest lecture in the second year module “Data: From the Source to the Senses“, I was asked to organize a data wrangling workshop.
 After a short introduction and a demonstration of Trifacta, the data wrangling tool that I proposed them to use, I let them work on data from the university’s timetabling system for compliance checking, exploration, or trend analysis purposes, or their own data that they found for their self-chosen data visualization project in the module.
 After the workshop, I asked who would use Trifacta in their project and a majority of the hands went up.
 Most of them were using Excel for their data wrangling tasks before that.
 Quite a success for Trifacta that the majority of the students were convinced of its value and strengths after just a 1.5 hour workshop.